kevinkoosk/ff-media-manager/readme.txt

 Instructions
 ============
 1. Upload the files to your server, at the domain or subdomain root.
+(Please, don't put it in a sub-directory.)
-2. When you run it the first time, run initialize_media.php.
+2. When you run it the first time, it will run initialize_media.php.
 This helps set up the admin user, and the Sqlite file.
-3. When you run it the second time, just run media.php.
+3. When you run it the second time, it will just run media.php.
+4. Index.php decides to run media.php when initialize_media.php has been deleted (which will happen, after you run initialize_media.php).

 Features
 ========